Jtrinh3/CS428---Project-1---Animal-Farm/README.md

 **25% of the points on the project are for:**

-- [ ] create an image target based on the back cover of your book so that you can set your book on the table, point your webcam at it, and see the augmented information hovering over the back cover by default text should appear above the book giving the title, author(s), language, number of pages, and publication year
+- [ ] create an image target based on the back cover of your book so that you can set your book on the table, point your webcam at it, and see the augmented information hovering over the back cover by default text should appear above the book giving the title, author(s), language, number of pages, and publication year (J: rotate the container for the UI boxes!)
     - [ ] the user should see an augmented reality button allowing them to **change** the visible information floating above the back cover from the title / author / etc information to a set of mostly textual reviews, and a set of video reviews (using unity's video player)
 - [ ] for each person in your team you need to add the following things which should be clearly visible / audible in an appropriate scale and appropriate style
 - [ ] _**James**_